 ...

-The fix: ignoreDifferences Link to heading
+What about ignoreDifferences?
+Link to heading

 apiVersion: kustomize.toolkit.fluxcd.io/v1